What you need to know

 WebCars

 One week before your new hire’s start date, ensure all required accounts approved are reflecting in WebCars.
 If any needed accounts are not present, please request and approve them manually.
-To avoid disrupting automated processes, please do not request accounts in WebCars more than one week ahead of the start date.
-Refer questions to CCHD at 505-845-2243.
+WebCars will automatically prevent access to a new hire’s profile page provided they are U.S. Citizen and have a Pre-Employee relationship, until the automatic request for basic accounts has been generated and approved by the manager.

 Telecommuting & Virtual Work